Hordaland

 Hordaland (/no-NO-03/) was a county in Norway, bordering Sogn og Fjordane, Buskerud, Telemark, and Rogaland counties.
 Hordaland was the third largest county, after Akershus and Oslo, by population.
 The county government was the Hordaland County Municipality, which is located in Bergen.
 Before 1972, the city of Bergen was its own separate county, apart from Hordaland.
 On 1 January 2020, the county was merged with neighbouring Sogn og Fjordane county, to form the new Vestland county.

 Name and symbols

 Name

 Hordaland (Hǫrðaland) is the old name of the region which was revived in 1919.
-The first element is the plural genitive case of hǫrðar, the name of an old Germanic tribe (see Charudes).
+The meaning of the first element is unknown.
 The last element is land which means 'land' or 'region' in the Norwegian language.

 Until 1919 the name of the county was Søndre Bergenhus amt which meant '(the) southern (part of) Bergenhus amt'.
 (The old Bergenhus amt was created in 1662 and was divided into Northern and Southern parts in 1763.)